aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 }
 ```

 Once the first schema version is created, you can move on to the next step.
-To test the second stage, first turn on the rule to trigger the Lambda function on schema creation by running this command to enable the Eventbridge rule and accept ('y') deployment of the changeset:
+To test the second stage, first turn on the rule to trigger the Lambda function on schema creation by running this command to enable the EventBridge rule and accept ('y') deployment of the changeset:
 ```
 sam deploy --parameter-overrides SchemaEnforcementEnabledOrDisabled=ENABLED
 ```